HamnaIshaq/shopping-cart/README.md

 ## Attribution

+<a href="https://code.tutsplus.com/articles/the-best-way-to-deep-copy-an-object-in-javascript--cms-39655">The best way to deep copy an object in javascript</a>

 <a href="https://www.flaticon.com/free-icons/abstract" title="abstract icons">Abstract icons created by Roundicons - Flaticon</a>

 <a href="https://www.flaticon.com/free-icons/shopping-cart" title="shopping cart icons">Shopping cart icons created by Roundicons Premium - Flaticon</a>